Did you know that fleas are actually the main cause of the plague?

 Complacency, however, has resulted in several insect-borne diseases being almost eliminated then returning with a vengeance.
 Following the development and widespread use of insecticides in the middle of the 20th century several diseases were targeted in control programmes that had great success.
 When the threats were reduced, programmes were terminated, expertise was lost, and infrastructure disappeared.
 Diseases returned to epidemic proportions and required multi-agency collaboration in the international community to restart control programmes.
 This shows that continuous monitoring and maintenance of skills in healthcare, entomology, vector control, etc, are essential.

-Bartonellosis is responbile for a number of different diseases such as trench fever, cat-scratch disease and carrion's disease
+Bartonellosis is responsible for a number of different diseases such as trench fever, cat-scratch disease and carrion's disease

 With rapid climate and man-made environmental changes new diseases are also becoming more prominent.
 Dengue fever cases, for example, have multiplied 30 times over five decades as urbanisation has spread in developing countries.
 Some diseases are being seen in places previously separated from the vectors by physical and climatic boundaries as vectors that are carried around the world through trade, migration and travel, gain a foothold in new locations.

-Epidemic Typhus tends to occur in conditions of overcrowding and poor hygiene due to lice being the main careers
+Epidemic Typhus tends to occur in conditions of overcrowding and poor hygiene due to lice being the main carriers

 Leishmaniasis is spread by bites from female sandflies.
 The WHO estimates that 310 million people are at risk of this disease.